Key takeaways:

 Stay one step ahead of data breaches

-Understanding how to handle cyber security vulnerabilities isn’t just about avoiding problems — it’s a competitive advantage.
+Understanding how to handle cyber security vulnerabilities isn’t just about avoiding problems.
+It’s a competitive advantage.
 When you identify weaknesses early and take proactive security measures, you strengthen system security, protect customer trust, and reduce costly interruptions.